nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 3b3.
 User identifies the index of the right vendor to be updated
     * Steps 3b1-3b3 are repeated until user identifies the right vendor
     * Use case resumes at step 4.

+**Use Case:** UC7 - Getting Help
+**Actor:** User
+**MSS:**
+1. User opens the application.
+2. User enters a command for help
+3. GAB displays a window with a list of commands for the user
+4. Use case ends.

 ### Non-Functional Requirements